xishansnow/BayesianModelingandComputationInPython/markdown/chp_02.md

 band represents the 95% confidence interval.
 ```

-What we see in {numref}`fig:autocorrelation_plot` is at least
-qualitatively expected after seeing the results from `az.ess`.
+it is at least expected after seeing the results from `az.ess`.
 `good_chains` shows essentially zero autocorrelation, `bad_chains0` is
 highly correlated and `bad_chains1` is not that bad, but autocorrelation
 is still noticeable and is long-range, i.e. it does not drop quickly.